 - Who can use Open Banking?

 You are in control and can choose whether you’d like to use Open Banking or not.
-The initial roll-out of Open Banking is just for personal and business current accounts, and it only applies where these accounts can be accessed online via 365 online banking.
+Both Personal and Business customers can use Open Banking as follows:

 - Do I have to use Open Banking services?

 You are always in control and can choose whether you’d like to use Open Banking services or not.
 You will need to provide your consent for the TPP to access your data or make payments from your current account.